1. Get started

 • Set custom period name in the following format: "!9:15-9:45" (without quotes)

 Basically, it's much easier if you can have identical surrounding default period intervals and no gaps between them.
 Otherwise, you might need to adjust period intervals to accommodate for potential gaps or differences between these default period intervals.
-Note that you can put any custom period interval e.g. 10:30-11:30, but set different period name to whatever you need to be displayed inside the card, e.g. "!10:45-11:20".
-In that way you can fine tune the size and position of cards even in scenarios when custom periods are not designed to work.
+Note that you can put any custom period interval, e.g. 10:30-11:30, but set a different period name to display whatever you need inside the card, e.g. "!10:45-11:20".
+This way, you can fine-tune the size and position of cards even in scenarios when custom periods are not designed to work seamlessly.

 Subjects